What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 Telephone: +49-221/470-4619

 If the requirements are met, the Doctoral Committee will grant you admission as a doctoral candidate.
 A corresponding written notification will be sent to you electronically by the Doctoral Office.
-If admission to the doctoral programme is not possible, you will be informed in writing by the Doctoral Office.
+If admission as a doctoral candidate is not possible, you will be informed in writing by the Doctoral Office.

-Step 3a: Registration as a PhD student with the Student Application and Registration Office
+Step 5: Registration as a doctoral student with the Student Application and Registration Office

-Doctoral studies at the Faculty of Human Sciences require a doctoral programme lasting at least two semesters.
-During their doctoral studies, doctoral candidates should be enrolled as doctoral students at the University of Cologne.
+Doctoral studies at the Faculty of Human Sciences require a doctoral studies lasting at least two semesters.
+During their doctoral studies, doctoral candidates must be enrolled as doctoral students at the University of Cologne.

-You may be enrolled in the doctoral programme for a total of 12 semesters.
+You may be officially enrolled as a doctoral student for a total of 12 semesters.
 After the 12 semesters have expired, de-registration is usually carried out by the Registrar's Office of the University of Cologne.
 In exceptional cases, however, it is possible to extend your enrolment by another two semesters.
-For this purpose, an application must be made to the Doctoral Office.
-With the approval of the Doctoral Office, the Registrar's Office may apply for an extension of the period of study.
+For this purpose, you have to ask for an approval by the Doctoral Office.
+With the approval from the Doctoral Office, the Registrar's Office may grant an extension of your period of study.

-Even after exmatriculation by the Student Secretariat of the University of Cologne, the admission of the faculty to doctoral studies remains valid, i.e. you can complete your doctorate at the faculty even if you have already exmatriculated.
+Even after exmatriculation by the Student Application and Registration Office, the original admission as a doctoral candidate issued by the Faculty of Human Sciences remains valid, i.e. you can complete your doctorate at the faculty even if you are already exmatriculated.

 However, two mandatory elements are binding for all doctoral candidates and are intended to help ensure the quality of the doctoral conditions: